stolostron/rhacm-docs/_pages/checklist_peer_review.md

   - [ ] Is the content in active voice and present tense?
   - [ ] Do you find wordy content that can be removed or merged?
   - Examples of wordy content:
-   - "In other words...", this can be removedm just write the words
+   - "In other words...", this can be removed just write the words
    -  "...from being automatically imported", can be something like "...from automatic import"
    - Before: "Exclude a managed cluster label from being listed in the _Label_ drop-down filter.
 Add the label name to the `ignore_labels` list."
-   - After: "Add the managed cluster lable to the `ignore_labels` list to exclude it from the _Label_ drop-down filter
+   - After: "Add the managed cluster label to the `ignore_labels` list to exclude it from the _Label_ drop-down filter